politbuero-kampagnen/BlueskyGuide/README.md

 ## IOS/IpadOS
 - [Skeets App](https://www.skeetsapp.com) - Mobile Bluesky client from [SkeetsApp.com](https://bsky.app/profile/skeetsapp.com)
+- [Graysky](https://graysky.app/) - A mobile client for engaging on Bluesky for IOS and Android

+## Android
+- [Graysky](https://graysky.app/) - A mobile client for engaging on Bluesky for IOS and Android

 # Social Media Cleanup
 Tools for removing, pruning your social media services posts and followers